zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### messages.loading `String` *(default: "Loading...")*

-Defines the text of "Loading..." message when the widget loads its root-level items.
+Defines the text of the "Loading..." message when the widget loads its root-level items.

 #### Example